 - Connecting the Family and Hosted Student

-If a host family is having trouble with their application, they are welcome to reach out to the TDS or the Hosting Operations staff at any time.
+If a host family is having trouble with their application, they are welcome to reach out to the Hosting Programs Specialist (HPS) or the Hosting Operations staff at any time.
 Hosting Operations can be reached at email@example.com or 1-800-AFS-INFO (press 2 and 2 again).

 Starting a Host Family Application

-In order for a host family to start their online application (OA), the Team Development Specialist must email the interested family a link to the application as well as login and password information.
-If you have a family ready to start the OA, please send your TDS the following information:
+In order for a host family to start their online application (OA), the Hosting Programs Specialist (HPS) must email the interested family a link to start the application.
+If you have a family ready to start the OA, please send your HPS the following information:

 - Host parent first name and last name